SkoolNotes/Taproot/2020HIST201/KBxRoppChina.md

 - Chinese gov destroyed a bunch of opium, britian sent warships
 - Totally chrushed chinese forces
 - led to the british taking control over the policies, and increased opium trade a bunch
+- bunch of rebelions occured, see pg.
+66.5
 -